 Health bars can be an excellent hunger buster but just be aware that some bars are high in sugar and/or fat.
 Choose a bar that is high in protein to keep you feeling fuller for longer.
 Our favourite bars are from Carmen’s Kitchen.
 My personal favourite is the gluten free nut bar.

 We also love Thank You bars.
 They are simply packed full of all the good stuff; whole grains, seeds, nuts and dried fruits to ensure pure deliciousness.
 Plus 100% of the profits help to feed people in need.
 Who knew you could do good while eating snacks?

 8. In season fruit

 In Summer, fruit is in plentiful supply.
-A bunch of seedless grapes, nectarines, apricots, mangos, peaches are fantastic choices for a mid-afternoon or morning snack.
+A bunch of seedless grapes, nectarines, apricots, mangoes, peaches are fantastic choices for a mid-afternoon or morning snack.
 In the cooler months, apples and oranges are in supply and are full of fantastic nutrients.

 Keeping it classic, a snack of veggies and dip is always a good option, too, because when in doubt, go for the foods that are the least processed and also the freshest if possible.
 Also, if you’re a fan of eating more rather than less, this snack is for you, as veggies are low in calories so your portion sizes can be bigger.
 Take carrots for example.
 Eat a cup of the orange things and pair it with 2 tablespoons of hummus.
-The fiber in the veggies will keep you full, and the hummus, whether homemade or store-bought, will take the seemingly boring snack and give it a kick.
+The fibre in the veggies will keep you full, and the hummus, whether homemade or store-bought, will take the seemingly boring snack and give it a kick.

 10. Dip and water crackers